iecastro/healthdatacsv/README.md

 To download the data, we pass the catalog df to the `fetch_csv` function.
-Since there is only one dataset to download, we can `unnest` in the same pipe. *If the catalog has more than one product that you’ld like to keep, it is recommended to unnest each product separately.* If the catalog consists of several time points of the same dataset, you could unnest in one pipe, given all column names are the same.
+Since there is only one dataset to download, we can `unnest` in the same pipe. *If the catalog has more than one product that you’d like to keep, it is recommended to unnest each product separately.* If the catalog consists of several time points of the same dataset, you could unnest in one pipe, given all column names are the same.